freeradical13/freeradical13.github.io/index.md

 Plant [leaves][] are organs that project from branches and perform photosynthesis.
 The lower epidermis of leaves includes [stomata][] (singular stoma) which are openings that allow diffusion of Carbon Dioxide, Oxygen, and water vapor into the cell.
 The arrangement of leaves on a stem is called [phyllotaxy][].

 [Guard cells][] open stomata during the day to allow in Carbon Dioxide for photosynthesis and close at night to limit transpiration which is the process of water evaporation in plants.
 Water in a leaf exerts pressure called [turgor pressure][] causing the swelling or clamping down of the stomata to regulate their size.
 The guard cell includes blue-light receptors which open Potassium ion channels when exposed to blue-light in the day and let in Potassium ions and thus water flows into the guard cells to follow its osmotic gradient.
+Under conditions of little water (e.g. drought), a hormone called [Abscisic Acid][] (ABA) is produced by roots and leaves to signal guard cells to close stomata.

 Plants have undifferentiated tissues called [meristems][] which contain cells that can divide, allowing for unlimited growth to increase the height of the plant through [apical meristems][] ([primary growth][]) or the girth of the trunk through lateral meristems ([secondary growth][]).